3611 NewsThe Herald's Voice

 Scripture references

-2. Honor the Lord with your wealth and with the firstfruits of all your produce; then your barns will be filled with plenty, and your vats will be bursting with wine.
+2. Honor the Lord with your wealth, with the firstfruits of all your crops; then your barns will be filled to overflowing, and your vats will brim over with new wine.

-5. No one can serve two masters, for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
-You cannot serve God and money.
+5. No one can serve two masters.
+Either you will hate the one and love the other, or you will be devoted to the one and despise the other.
+You cannot serve both God and money.

-7. Then he said to them, 'Watch out!
-Be on your guard against all kinds of greed; life does not consist in an abundance of possessions.'
+6. Then he said to them, “Watch out!
+Be on your guard against all kinds of greed; life does not consist in an abundance of possessions.”

-8. For the love of money is a root of all kinds of evil, and by craving it some have wandered away from the faith and pierced themselves with many pangs.
+8. For the love of money is a root of all kinds of evil, which some people, eager for money, have wandered from the faith and pierced themselves with many griefs.

-9. As for the rich in this present age, charge them not to be haughty, nor to set their hopes on the uncertainty of riches, but on God, who richly provides us with everything to enjoy.
-They are to do good, to be rich in good works, to be generous and ready to share, thus storing up treasure for themselves as a good foundation for the coming age, so that they may take hold of that which is truly life.
+9. Command those who are rich in this present world not to be arrogant nor to put their hope in wealth, which is so uncertain, but to put their hope in God, who richly provides us with everything for our enjoyment.
+Command them to do good, to be rich in good deeds, and to be generous and willing to share, storing up for themselves treasure in heaven as a firm foundation for the coming age, so that they may take hold of the life that is truly life.

 Holding onto Scripture in this area